ΦFlow

 7 Visualization

 Messy.
-They created a lovely UI for controlling simulations interactively, but that is messy and unsatisfactory because python GUIs suck and also jupyter GUIs suck, but and trying to serve two sucky masters is tedious.
+They created a lovely UI for controlling simulations interactively, but that is messy and unsatisfactory because python GUIs suck and also jupyter GUIs suck, but trying to serve two sucky masters is tedious.

 As per the advice of lead developer Phillip Holl, I ignore the entire Vis system which only works from command-line scripts.
 I plot inside jupyter notebooks for now.
 If I wanted something more sophisticated I might use the ΦFlow Web Interface which integrates with dash.
-I am not sure why they do not just use one of the fairly standard tools for ML experiment tracking and visualisation such as tensorboard or whatever. the developers of those tools have already experienced the many irritations of trying to do this stuff interactively and found workarounds.
+I am not sure why they do not just use one of the fairly standard tools for ML experiment tracking and visualisation such as tensorboard or whatever.
+The developers of those tools have already experienced the many irritations of trying to do this stuff interactively and found workarounds.

 8 Efficiency/GPUs